CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ## 95-702 Distributed Systems Lab 1

-Labs are due before the following week's Monday lecture (at 2:00 PM).
+Labs are normally due before the following week's Monday lecture (at 2:00 PM).

 The 1/4 point checkpoint is due to your specific TA.
 The 3/4 point checkpoint can be shown to any TA.
 See the two checkered flags below to see what needs to be submitted.